Spray Painting for Newbies: Tips for Getting a Smooth Finish

 Mask Off Areas You Don’t Want Painted

-Use painter’s tape and drop cloths to mask off any areas you want to protect from overspray like windows, trim, hardware, etc. Remove tape as soon as you’re done painting to avoid the tape bonding too tightly.
+Use painter’s tape and drop cloths to protect areas like trim, hardware, or windows.
+Remove tape promptly after painting to avoid tearing or bonding.

 Consider a Sealant (For Porous Surfaces)

-For porous surfaces like drywall or concrete, a sealant can fill in tiny cracks to produce an ultra-smooth finish.
-Let it dry completely before painting.
+On porous surfaces like drywall or concrete, apply a sealant to fill tiny cracks and create a smoother finish.

 Check the Weather